wp-plugins/threewp-broadcast/readme.txt

 Currently the Premium Pack offers:

 * Queue adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
+* Send To Many broadcasts many posts to several blogs at once, instead of individually editing and broadcasting each post.
 * Views adds support for WP Types and Views content templates.

 == Installation ==